MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 This section describes the debugger model objects associated with time travel debugging.

 The Lifetime, Threads and Events TTD objects are associated with the current process (curprocess).
-Use the dx command to view these TTD Objects
+Use the dx command to view these TTD Objects.

 ```
 0:000> dx @$curprocess.TTD